php-fig/fig-standards/bylaws/006-psr-amendments.md

 If a PSR is found to require substantive updates or errata is no longer able to clarify confusion, then the PSR must be replaced, following the workflow set out in [workflow bylaw].

-The original PSR may at some point in time be deprecated, as specified in the [votes bylaw].
+The original PSR may at some point in time be deprecated, and the new PSR becomes the recommended document.
+Deprecation and recommendation changes must be made with a vote according to the rules of the [voting protocol], with a subject like "[VOTE] Deprecate PSR-X", at which point a superseding PSR should be specified as a recommendation.

 Once a vote to deprecate a PSR and supersede it with another PSR has passed, the deprecated PSR must be marked as such in the original document and a link should be placed in the body.

-For example, the following Markdown be placed at the very top of the relevant standard file in the official PHP FIG GitHub repo `fig-standards`.
+For example, the following Markdown be placed at the very top of the relevant standard file in the official PHP-FIG GitHub repo `fig-standards`.

 > **Deprecated** - As of 2014-12-30 PSR-0 has been marked as deprecated.
 [PSR-4] is now recommended
 as an alternative.